Eggless French Toast

 - 1 tsp cinnamon

-- 1/2 tsp vanilla extract
+- ½ tsp vanilla extract

 - 6 slices bread preferably stale

-- In a medium-sized bowl, mix milk, flour, nutritional yeast, sugar, cinnamon, vanilla, and salt.
+- Coat: In a medium-sized bowl, mix milk, flour, nutritional yeast, sugar, cinnamon, vanilla, and salt.
 Dip each slice of bread into mixture, flipping to ensure entire slice is covered.